 The process of filing for divorce in Illinois is not as simple as filing a petition with the court and waiting for a judge to grant the divorce.
 There are many factors that go into filing for divorce, and it’s important to be prepared before taking any legal action.

-If you are considering filing for divorce and want the best possible outcome for you, your family, and your finances, you should schedule a consultation with a reputable and knowledgeable divorce attorney in your area as soon as possible.
+If you are considering filing for divorce and want the best possible outcome for you, your family, and your finances, you should schedule a consultation with a reputable and knowledgeable divorce attorney in Illinois near you as soon as possible.

 For more information about the divorce process and answers to common questions, we encourage you to check out our resource library or, contact us today and speak with a member of our team.